vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 ## ⏱️ Rich Presence Timer Stuck at 00:00

 This usually means your system clock is off.

-Make sure your date, time, and timezone are correct and synced (using automatic time sync is best).
+Sync your clock with NTP.

 ## 💻 Special Environments

 ### 🌐 Using Discord in a Browser

 Cord doesn't support browser Discord out of the box.
 Use [arrpc](https://github.com/OpenAsar/arrpc) as a bridge.
-Follow its instructions closely.
+Follow its instructions closely at your own risk.

 >[!IMPORTANT]
 > arrpc has been left unmaintained for quite some time.